Hotiraripha/Hoti-s-World-NG/README.md

 ## Pre-Installation

-If you’ve previously played mods like Fallout London, ensure you have a clean, unmodified installation of Fallout 4:
+If you’ve previously played mods like *Fallout London*, **ensure you have a clean, unmodified installation of Fallout 4**:

-- You now need the creation kit for fallout 4 to be able to install the modlist, made a requirement after the v0.5 update of the modlist.
+- 🔧 **Creation Kit Requirement**: As of the v0.5 update, you **must** have the Creation Kit for Fallout 4 installed to proceed with the installation of the modlist.
-- 🔧 **Vanilla Version**: Make sure it’s fully updated and unmodified, with regenerated INI files.
+- 🔧 **Vanilla Version**: Make sure your Fallout 4 game is fully updated and unmodified.
+Regenerate INI files for a fresh start.
-- 💻 **Initial Launch**: Launch the game at least once and configure your graphical settings.
+- 💻 **Initial Launch**: Run the game at least once before installation to configure your graphical settings.

-For more information, check out the [Wabbajack Installation Guide](https://github.com/wabbajack-tools/wabbajack/wiki/Installation) and the [MO2 User Guide](https://modding.wiki/en/modding-guides/mod-organizer-2).
+For further details, refer to the [Wabbajack Installation Guide](https://github.com/wabbajack-tools/wabbajack/wiki/Installation) and [MO2 User Guide](https://modding.wiki/en/modding-guides/mod-organizer-2).

 ## Specifications (as of August 2024)